-Sedgemoor District Council declared a Climate Emergency in March 2019 and in July 2022 declared an Ecological Emergency.
-The council’s Climate Emergency Strategy and Action Plan was published in 2021 and approved by their Full Council on 22nd February 2021.
-Their joint Ecological Action Plan in partnership with Somerset West and Taunton District Council was published in July 2022.
+The former Sedgemoor District Council declared a Climate Emergency in March 2019, and in July 2022 declared an Ecological Emergency.
+The council’s Climate Emergency Strategy and Action Plan was published in 2021 and approved by their Full Council on 22 February 2021.
+Their joint Ecological Action Plan in partnership with the former Somerset West and Taunton District Council was published in July 2022.

 Climate Strategy and Ecological Emergency Action Plans

-- Installing tap aerators in the taps here at their main offices Bridgwater House in Bridgwater, to save water.
-Installing LED lights at Bridgwater House to reduce electricity consumption.
+- Installing tap aerators in the taps at their main offices Bridgwater House in Bridgwater, to save water.
+Installing LED lights at Bridgwater House to reduce electricity consumption

-- Running an electric and a hybrid (electric/petrol) pool car since 2015.
-The all-electric car saved 12,569kg carbon over 4 years.
+- Running an electric and a hybrid (electric and petrol) pool car since 2015.
+The all-electric car saved 12,569kg carbon over 4 years

 Sustainable Sedgemoor Newsletter

 Sedgemoor ran a monthly newsletter for their climate champions updating on climate activity across their district.
-All previous editions of Sustainable Sedgemoor can be found here.
+You can view all previous editions of Sustainable Sedgemoor.